scottglenblanch/modularize-terminal-commands/README.md

-# Modular Bashing
+# Project Based Bashing
 Aides in creating and encapsulating those bash scripts per project.
+Bash scripts will be located in both the project directory as well as in global bash directory, aka '$MY_ROOT_BASH_DIR'.

 ## Overview
 Scripts generated wit this too will be nested within the project folder as well